 But the attack on traditional marriage did not stop there.
 In 2015 an Oregon administrative court imposed a $135,000 fine on a couple owning a small bakery ... when that couple answered the request of a (regular) customer by confessing that they, by all Christian conscience, could not bake her and her female partner a wedding cake.
 She would have to go elsewhere for that.
 The woman then sued, won the decision, and destroyed the bakery ... citing her own hurt feelings over being "discriminated" against.
 The ultimate point of the Oregon public authorities was that it was a grand offense to fail to adjust to the new sexual standards that the Supreme Court itself was directing the country toward.
 There now could be no discussion, no debate, no opposition on this matter.
 And backing up this new sense of "justice" was ruinous punishment for anyone not in step with the new morality.

-Then too, Obama would run American foreign policy along similar lines of political-social-cultural "change."
+In the field of foreign policy, Obama would also run his foreign policy along political-social-cultural lines calling for "change" ... change directed abroad against various dictatorships.
 In this he was merely following the program of "nation-building" that had so engrossed the Bush Jr. Administration before him ... in fact also the Johnson presidency (1963-1969) and the Woodrow Wilson presidency (1913-1921) even before that.
 And the results would consistently turn out to be the same.
-"Progress" abroad was viewed as a matter of taking down dictators — with the full expectation that this would automatically open the doors for a newly "liberated" people then to come to full democracy.
+"Progress" abroad was viewed as a matter of taking down dictators – with the full expectation that this would automatically open the doors for a newly "liberated" people then to come to full democracy.
 But of course, horribly disappointing results were guaranteed to happen.
 But "progress" never pays much attention to the historical record.